 What is a mortgage broker?

-A mortgage broker is a type of financial adviser who specialises in helping people find a home loan.
-After the selection of a home loan, the right mortgage broker can also manage the application process for you and provide tailored advice along the way, helping you secure the home loan.
+A mortgage broker is a financial adviser who specialises in helping people find a home loan.
+They can also manage the application process for you and provide tailored advice along the way, helping you secure the loan.

 What does a mortgage broker do?

 A mortgage broker is essentially a conduit between you and the lender.
-Their first job is to assess your financial affairs, put together a picture of your credit-worthiness, and help you determine what type of home loan will be right for you.
+Their first job is to assess your financial affairs, put together a picture of your credit-worthiness, and help you determine what type of home loan is right for you.

-They should then offer you a variety of home loan options from the panel of home loan lenders they act for.
-Mortgage brokers generally offer lending products from a number of different financial institutions, not all of the lenders on the market, so keep this in mind before deciding.
+They should offer you a variety of home loan options from the panel of home loan lenders they act for.
+Remember that brokers generally don’t offer you mortgages from all lenders.
+They only represent a limited number of financial institutions.

-Why use a mortgage broker? – Pros & Cons
+Why use a mortgage broker: the pros & cons

 As a go-between for borrowers and lenders, mortgage brokers can be very useful if you aren’t confident in your understanding of finance or mortgaging.
-Hiring a broker can be an excellent way of finding the best value home loan given your personal circumstances – just make sure you select your broker carefully!
+They’re especially helpful if you aren’t an existing homeowner with a well-documented income source.

 Pros of using a mortgage broker

-- A mortgage broker can potentially be an invaluable resource for those with a poor understanding of the finance and mortgage industry, or their own financial affairs.
+- A mortgage broker can be an invaluable resource for those with a poor understanding of the finance and mortgage industry, or their own financial affairs

-- If you don’t have the time to do the extensive research required to properly assess the variety of home loan products available to you, a mortgage broker can do this for you (within the panel of products they sell).
+- If you don’t have the time to do the extensive research required to properly assess the variety of home loan products available, a mortgage broker can do this for you (within the panel of products they sell)

 Cons of using a mortgage broker

-- Mortgage brokers act on behalf of the lenders that pay them and as such may only show you products from a small number of lenders.
-This may not give you a fair idea of the range of products that are suitable for you
+- Mortgage brokers act on behalf of the lenders that pay them and, as a consequence, may only show you products from a small number of providers.
+This may not give you a fair idea of the range of suitable products

 - Educational qualifications and industry experience can differ widely between brokers, so make sure to enquire about this before you engage the services of any mortgage broker.
 All mortgage brokers must be Authorised Financial Advisers.
 You can check their credentials at the Financial Market Authority’s website

 What to ask a mortgage broker

 1. How many lenders do they deal with?
-No point in going to a mortgage broker that recommends products from only two or three lenders – you could compare far more products than that by yourself, quickly and easily (our compare home loans table is a great starting place).
-It’s also worth asking whether they have a bias towards any particular lender and if so – why.
+There is no point in going to a mortgage broker that recommends products from only two or three lenders.
+You could compare far more products than that by yourself, quickly and easily, by using our home loans tables.
+It’s also worth asking whether they’ve a bias towards any particular lender and, if so, why.

-It’s great to ask your mortgage broker lots of questions, but you need to answer some as well.
-In order for mortgage broker to recommend a good loan for your needs, they need to what you’re looking for.
+It’s great to ask your mortgage broker lots of questions, but you’ll need to answer some, too.
+In order for them to recommend a suitable loan, they’ll need to understand your requirements.

-Why are you refinancing?
-Are you going to stay in this property for a long time?
+Why are you looking for a loan?
+Are you going to stay in the property for a long time?
 Are you planning renovations?
-Giving your broker a sense of your future goals will help them to find a home loan that suits your needs.
+Giving your broker a sense of your goals will help them find a loan that suits your needs.